The Gepard 3.9 class frigates are built by JSC ‘Zelenodolsk plant named after A M Gorky’ for the Vietnamese Navy.

 It is also armed with two 7.62mm PKMB machine guns and two 14.5mm MTPU naval pedestal machine gun mounts.

 The frigate is capable of launching Kh-35E (3M-24E) anti-ship missiles and Club-N anti-ship and land-attack supersonic cruise missiles.
-It is also installed with a Shtil-1 SAM system and a 3M-47 Gibka launch system for firing Igla SAMs.
+It is also installed with a Shtil-1 SAM system and 3M-47 Gibka launch system for firing Igla SAMs.

 The anti-submarine weaponry constitutes two DTA-53 twin-tube torpedo launchers and an RPK-8E anti-submarine rocket system equipped with the Purga control system.
 The torpedo tubes can launch anti-ship, anti-submarine and universal torpedoes to engage surface vessels and submarines.